KDE/kmime/README.md

 The content type header field for the image MIME part has a **name** parameter, which is similar to the `filename` parameter of the `Content-Disposition` header field.
 The difference is that `name` refers to the name of the complete MIME part, whereas `filename` refers to the name of the attachment.
-The `name` paramter of the `Content-Type` header field in this case is superfluous and only exists for backwards compatibility, and can be ignored;
+The `name` parameter of the `Content-Type` header field in this case is superfluous and only exists for backwards compatibility, and can be ignored;
-the `filename` parameter of the `Content-Disposition` header field should be prefered when it is present.
+the `filename` parameter of the `Content-Disposition` header field should be preferred when it is present.

     From: Thomas McGuire <thomas@domain.com>
     To: sebastian@domain.com